mfarineau/Webpage-Summarizer/README.md

 # Webpage Summarizer Extension

 A simple Chrome extension that uses OpenAI to summarize the current page or selected text.
-The popup also provides utilities like ad removal, framework detection and domain info lookup.
+The summary popup now includes a few images from the page and the popup provides utilities like ad removal, framework detection and domain info lookup.

 ## Summary History